 There is a direct relationship between facial skeletal abnormalities and malocclusions, jaw asymmetry and open bite deformities.
 A strong correlation has been demonstrated between the state of a patient’s occlusion and his or her chewing efficiency.
 Scientific studies have shown that many patients with skeletal malocclusions suffer from a variety of functional impairments, including diminished bite forces, restricted lower jaw excursions and abnormal chewing patterns, and temporomandibular disorders.
-While the etiology of facial skeletal deficiencies is not fully understood, it is known that patients with these deformities have pathologic alteration in their muscle fibers when compared to those with normal facial skeletons.
+While the etiology of facial skeletal deficiencies is not fully understood, it is known that patients with these deformities have a pathologic alteration in their muscle fibers when compared to those with normal facial skeletons.

 What is Orthognathic surgery?